oxivanisher/d1ws2812mqtt/README.md

 ### a: RGB Cycle
 *Attributes:* max brightness;loop delay
 Cycles trough all colors and continues at the last color.

+### b: RGB run reset
+*Attributes:* num of leds;loop delay;direction;max brightness;
+Cycles trough all colors and starts always at the same color for the run effect.
+The secondary "color" is always switched off LEDs (0;0;0).

+### c: RGB run
+*Attributes:* num of leds;loop delay;direction;max brightness;
+Cycles trough all colors and continues at the last color for the run effect.
+The secondary "color" is always switched off LEDs (0;0;0).

 ### Y: Run default
 *Attributes:* None